danbu26/MICB_305/README.md

 - Look at UJEMI+
 - Reform the paragraph and table for indicator species
 - Add ANCOM-BC results to indicator species analysis
-- Make sure not to include similar inLimitation
+- Make sure not to include similar ideas in Limitation